saiful7778/ecomp-server/README.md

-# PhoneDir - ecommerce server side
+# Ecomp - a ecommerce server side